-“Alone Time: Four Seasons, Four Cities, and the Pleasures of Solitude,” will be available June 5 (Viking).
+“Alone Time: Four Seasons, Four Cities, and the Pleasures of Solitude” is available from Viking Books.
 If you’d like to read an excerpt, come with me to a brasserie in Paris: “On Eating Alone in Paris.”
 (And if you’d like to order a copy, you can do so at retailers including Amazon, Barnes & Noble, Books A Million, Hudson Booksellers, IndieBound, Powell’s, Target and Walmart.)

 If you enjoy travel, especially slow travel and solo travel, photography, art and design, I hope you’ll join me here.
 If you like, subscribe.

 You’ve stumbled across my blog as it’s undergoing major changes.
 But big things are coming soon…

 I’ve been a reporter with The Times for more than a decade, with beats in the Business, Styles, and Real Estate sections.
 Being the lead writer for the Metro desk’s Neediest Cases series was among my earliest and most rewarding assignments.

 My latest articles are in the Travel section.
 Each week I try to help travelers get the most out of their vacations with reviews, deals, tips and trends in the Getaway column.
 You’ll also find some of my features in “The New York Times, 36 Hours: 150 Weekends in the USA & Canada” (Taschen, 2011) and in “The New York Times Practical Guide to Practically Everything” (St. Martin’s Press, 2006), where I’m a featured writer.